(1) WA-GREET. Carbon intensities for fuels must be calculated using:

 (iii) Hydrogen;

-(iv) Renewable hydrocarbons other than renewable diesel produced from conventional feedstocks;
+(iv) Renewable hydrocarbons other than renewable diesel produced from conventional feedstocks using hydrotreatment processes as described in (a)(iii) of this subsection;

 (v) Biogenic feedstocks co-processed at a petroleum refinery;

-(viii) Tier 1 fuels using innovative methods including, but not limited to, carbon capture and sequestration or a process that cannot be accurately modeled using the simplified calculators.
+(vi) Tier 1 fuels using innovative methods including, but not limited to, carbon capture and sequestration or a process that cannot be accurately modeled using the simplified calculators; and

 (6) Specified source feedstocks.
 Except as specified in subsection (4) of this section, fuels that are produced from a specified source feedstock may be eligible for a reduced carbon intensity value when applying under WAC 173-424-610 so long as they meet all of the following requirements: